Ned Kelly Steve Hart Joe Byrne Dan

 onto the chest if the bolts were not tight enough.
 All other three

-helmets have high bolt fixings - indicating again, a unanimous decision
+helmets have high bolt fixings - indicating better design decision

-to go for the high bolt holes. ( After Neds was made)
+to adopt the higher bolt holes. ( After Ned's was made)

-Also, Neds Helmet is rather deep in the mask as is Joe's helmet the
+Also, Ned's Helmet is rather deep in the mask as with Joe's helmet being the

 deepest.
-Dan and Steve's helmets have rather short masks in comparison.
+Dan and Steve's helmets have rather short masks by comparison.

-Dan's still has a plough fixing hole whereas Steve's has not.
+Dan's helmet still has a plough fixing hole whereas Steve's does not.
 Dan's has a

 riveted visor indicating metal was running out (without finding more